Violent crime heats up ahead of Memorial Day weekend - NewsBreak

 Nationwide violent crime is up.
 A report from the CDC says firearm killings jumped 35% between 2019 and 2020.
 Those numbers are still trending unusually high.

 In New York City, the mayor says he’s very concerned about this uptick in crime going into the summer and for good reason.
-Violent crime is up overall by more than 40% in New York City.
+Violent crime is up overall by more than 40% in New York City.‘He’s Breathing!’
+Deputies shatter windows to save 9-yr-old boy from fire

 Comments / 0